 On 14 November 2019, NERC adopted a resolution No O3E-715 'On approval of the methodology for establishing the prices for electricity, capacity reserve and services ensuring isolated operation of the power system'.
 This resolution stipulates that Companies that discontinue capacity reserve ensuring services or services ensuring isolated operation of the power system shall reimburse any discrepancies between the projected and actual costs of providing these services to the transmission system operator (related company - Litgrid AB) if the costs actually incurred by the Group were less than the revenues received from the transmission system operator.
-If the actual costs incurred by the Group were higher than the income of the transmission system operator , the transmission system operator shall reimburse this amount to the Group.
-Formulas determined for period y in the resolution for isolated operation of the power system and capacity reserve services:
+If the actual costs incurred by the Group were higher than the income of the Group.
+Formulas determined for period y in the resolution for isolated operation of the power system and capacity reserve estrices:

-- In the case of capacity reserve assurance services: the amount of discrepancy between the assigned investment return that meets the reasonableness criteria, compared to the determined investment return, during the reporting period (v-2); - In the case of isolated operation of the power system: the amount of discrepancy between the costs assigned in the reporting period (y-2) compared to the amount of income received from transmission system operator in the reporting period (y-2).
+- In the case of capacity reserve assurance services: the amount of discrepancy between the assigned investment return that meets the reasonableness criteria, compared to the determined investment return, during the reporting period (y-2); - In the case of isolated operation of the power system: the amount of discrepancy between the costs assigned in the reporting period (y-2) compared to the amount of income received from transmission system operator in the reporting period (y-2).